shamsch/city-bike-app-backend/README.md

   - `?limit=5`: Limits the number of stations to be returned to the specified value, in this case `5`.
 Default value is `10`. **Must be a non-negative integer**.
   - `?page=2`: Specifies the page of stations to be returned.
 Default value is `1`.
 In this example, the second page of stations is returned. **Must be a non-negative integer**.
   - `?search=Laivasillankatu`: Searches station based on the valued provided against `name` columns of the stations.
 Default value is an empty string.
-Must be a string. **Case insesitive**.
+Must be a string. **Case insensitive**.

 - `GET /api/station/stationOptions`: Returns a list of all stations with their name and id in the format: